About

 See here for my bio, and here for a shorter bio.

-My CV is available here.
+My CV is available here, and my abbreviated CV is available here.

 Featured Research